tibco-bnl/workshop-tibco-platform/docs/install-cp-and-dp-on-dockerdesktop-on-wsl/install-cp-dp.md

-# Install the TIBCO control plane + data plane on microK8s on WSL
+# Install the TIBCO control plane + data plane on Docker Desktop on WSL

 This document contains a description to install the control plane + data plane on Docker Desktop for WSL